maos069/maos069.github.io/_pages/about.md

 # 💻 Internships
 - *2023.06 - 2023.09*, Backend Developper Summer Intern, [Mei Tuan](https://www.meituan.com/en-US/about-us), China.
+During my internship as a Java Developer at Meituan, I played a pivotal role in driving the growth and innovation of the back-end business while concurrently contributing to network security enhancement.
+Here's an overview of my key responsibilities and accomplishments:
+1. Interface Risk Assessment: I spearheaded the development of an interface risk assessment system aimed at evaluating network interface vulnerability to crawler attacks.
+This initiative involved several key achievements: conducting comprehensive curve similarity analysis to identify recurring traffic patterns, adopting the Pearson correlation as the core of our security assessment model, establishing a seamless online-to-offline data integration process for daily risk calculations, and scaling the system to assess the security of over 2,000 interfaces, effectively reducing the risk of malicious web crawler attacks.
+2. JSON Parsing and Performance Analysis: I delved deeply into the realm of JSON parsing techniques and harnessed the potent capabilities of Java Microbenchmarking Harness (JMH) for conducting comprehensive performance analyses.
+Through testing, we meticulously evaluated the parsing speed across various methods for JSON strings of differing sizes and nesting levels.
+This exploration not only broadened our comprehension of efficient data processing but also yielded invaluable insights crucial for optimizing our systems to attain peak performance.
+3. Store hot list evaluation：To bolster our system's promotion capabilities, I crafted RPC and HTTP interfaces for hot list evaluation.
+I leveraged CompletableFuture for asynchronous processing of Excel data streams, facilitating the evaluation of nearly 20,000 stores efficiently.
+Concurrently, I introduced a secondary category field, completed the transformation of response interfaces and databases, and enabled precise store classification.

 - *2022.07 - 2023.08*, Hardware Reliability Intern, [Amazon China](https://www.aboutamazon.com/what-we-do/devices-services), China.

 # 🔧 Skills